- Overview

 |

-Spreadsheet control: Handling a file containing several worksheets through programming To enable the management of several worksheets: - In the editor: In the "Details" tab of the control description window, check "Allow multiple worksheets".
+Spreadsheet control: programmed handling of a file containing several spreadsheets To enable the management of several worksheets: - In the editor: In the "Detail" tab of the control description window, check the "Allow multiple worksheets" option.

 - Through programming, use the MultiWorksheet property.